 6. FL Studio

 Describing itself as a ‘complete software music production environment’ gets it spot on.
 This is one of the most popular DAWs (Digital Audio Workstation) and has considerable music industry backing.
 Features include multi-track recording, pitch shifting, time stretching, and with over 80 plug-ins, the sky’s the limit.
-One potential drawback to consider is it’s comparatively small file format support.
-Conveniently, FL Studio offers a free trial so you can play about before purchasing.
+One potential drawback to consider is its comparatively small file format support.
+Conveniently, FL Studio offers a free trial, so you can play about before purchasing.

 7. Ableton Live